Vikcoc/PlatformThingie/README.md

 # PlatformThingie
-Want to dive into building and hosting a microservices app.
+A project to develop a microservices app from A to Z.

-Notes on the process should be in the wiki.
+A short documentation of the steps it took can be found in the [WIKI](https://github.com/Vikcoc/PlatformThingie/wiki).

 ## Platform concept
 Should have a microservices platform that maintaines inventory